aroberge/reeborg-world-creation/searching/bfs.md

 ![](/assets/bfs_path.png)

-And here is an animation showing the search done and the path drawn:
+And here is an animation showing the search done and the corresponding path drawn:

 ![](/assets/bfs_path.gif)